TaskManager

 post_run: # List of commands (strings) executed after the run (DEFAULT: empty)

-# dictionary with the name of the queue and optional parameters
+# dictionary with the name of the queue and other optional parameters

 # used to build/customize the header of the submission script.